 Cutback asphalts shall be composed of an intimate homogeneous mixture of an asphalt base and a suitable distillate designed for medium, or slow curing.
 Cutback asphalts may also contain an additive as an aid in uniformly coating wet, damp, or dry aggregates used in patching mixtures or HMA pavements.
 These asphalts shall not contain more than 0.3% water as determined by ASTM D95, shall not separate when allowed to stand, and shall not foam when heated to permissible temperatures.
 When an additive is used, it shall be incorporated homogeneously in the asphalt at the point of manufacture.
 The temperature of the cutback asphalt shall not be higher than shown for that grade in 902.03.
-A type A certification for the cutback asphalt shall be furnished in accordance with 916.
+A type A certification in accordance with 916 shall be provided for cutback asphalt.
+The results of the following shall be shown on the certification.

-1. Medium Curing Asphalts With and Without Additives Medium curing asphalts with and without additives shall be in accordance with the
+1. Medium Curing Asphalts With and Without Additives